 The Place This is Paradise’s attempt to create yet another paradise – for steamboat, that is.
 Or as they have called it, hotpot.
 This revival of steamboat from a traditional comforting meal enjoyed typically at homes has seen many restaurants sprung up over the past years.
 Popular choices include Hai Di Lao, Beauty in the Pot, Imperial Treasure Steamboat Restaurant, and we have even seen spin-offs such as Steam Box in Serangoon Gardens and even four-tier steamboats like the ones offered in Peach Garden.
+Check out what are some of our other favourite hotpot restaurants in town!

 The Food The key difference between Paradise Hotpot and Beauty in The Pot is the soup base – at Hotpot, you will get to choose from more than 10 different types of soup base, and no, the popular shark’s cartilage soup base that propelled Beauty in The Pot to fame is not one of available options on the menu sadly.
 The soups here are also served on individual small pots rather than large communal pots for sharing.
 Paradise does well by not getting every diner to order a soup each, but they will warn you that the heat for the soup will be mild and it might take awhile for the soup to be heated up for large groups to enjoy.